 How To Use Xanthan Gum in Cooking

 Xanthan gum functions similarly to gelatin in recipes with regards to stabilizing suspensions, but it is completely vegan, while gelatin comes from animal sources.
 It's also great for cooking and baking for persons with food allergies and restrictions, especially for those who are omitting dairy, eggs, and soy from their diet.
-While it may seem expensive at about $10 to $12 for 8 ounces, a very small amount goes a long way.

 No heating or cooling is needed for xanthan gum to form a gel—it does so as soon as it is in contact with a liquid.
 Acid and heat don't affect it, so it can be used in a wide variety of sauces and juices.